UniversalDependencies/docs/_u-feat/Mood.md

 ### <a name="Int">`Int`</a>: interrogative

-Verbs in some languages have a special interrogative form tha is used in yes-no questions.
+Verbs in some languages have a special interrogative form that is used in yes-no questions.
 This is attested, for instance, in the Turkic languages.
 Celtic languages have it for the copula but not for normal verbs.